 In addition to dam failure and subsequent flooding, a seismic event could cause a water wave, or seiche to occur at Lake Palmdale, which could potentially overtop the dam.
 The design report for the dam considers a reflection of the wave on return unlikely.
 Also, wave volume above the dam would not be substantial (approximately 1 acre-foot) and would not result in damaging floods.
 Overpour on the downstream side of the dam would not cause any damage by erosion as the existing rockfill was designed to withstand it.

 Figure 5-13 indicates the inundation areas in the event of a dam break.

 Figure 5-13.
 Inundation Map

-The risk probability and risk severity assessment listed in Table 5-17 was identified by the planning team.
+The risk probability and risk severity assessment are identified in Table 5-3.